 You are here

-Eating Disorders - an Overview
+Eating Disorders - An Overview

-The term "eating disorder" describes a wide range of issues and symptoms, and each person may experiences eating disorders differently.
+The term "eating disorder" describes a wide range of issues and symptoms, and each person may experience eating disorders differently.
 Some common eating disorders are listed here, but it’s important to remember that most people don’t fit neatly into a “category”.

 They are not:

 - Lifestyle choices or diets.

 - A sign or result of low intelligence, weakness, or vanity.

 - Something that can be cured by “just eating”.

 Eating disorders are sometimes misunderstood by people who don’t have direct experience with them.
 Some common myths are: